CVConverter/Console-Video-Player/README.md

 ## NOTICE
 - if the video seems doesn't right, try maximze or full-screen the video player console window.
+(Try maximze full-screen the console before opening the video(set the default value))

 # How to compile and edit
 ## requirements:
 - Microsoft Windows 10 20H1 or higher(not tested on windows 11 or windows 7, you can try it yourself.)